bmeurant/technical-docs/software-architecture/architectural-patterns/hexagonal.md

 2.  **[Everything You Need to Know About Hexagonal Architecture: Kernel, Ports, Adapters](https://scalastic.io/en/hexagonal-architecture/)**

     This article provides a comprehensive overview of **Hexagonal Architecture** by defining its core principles: isolating business logic within a "hexagon" and using ports and adapters for communication with the outside world.
-It compares the architecture to other approaches like [[mvc|MVC]] and Clean Architecture, emphasizing its benefits for reducing functional regressions, simplifying feature additions, and making business logic easier to test.
+It compares the architecture to other approaches like [[mvc|MVC]] and [[clean|Clean Architecture]], emphasizing its benefits for reducing functional regressions, simplifying feature additions, and making business logic easier to test.
 It also acknowledges the potential for increased project complexity in simpler contexts.

 ---